nostrocket/nostrocket.org/protocol.md

 ### The metric we use to judge if Nostrocket has optimal boundary conditions on human action is the **community size** - are humans being attracted to Nostrocket faster than any alternative?

-Humans with something to contribute should be better off by acting *within* a Nostrocket project than they are by acting outside of it.
+Humans with something to contribute should be better off by acting *within* a Subrocket than they are by acting outside of it.
 * Nostrocket must result in more value for participants than any other opportunity available to them.
 * Nostrocket must become, and actively remain, the most efficient organizational paradigm available
-  * The mechanism by which work gets done within Nostrocket projects SHOULD NOT *require* upfront agreement on what that work should involve or what the end result should look like
+  * The mechanism by which work gets done within Subrockets SHOULD NOT *require* upfront agreement on what that work should involve or what the end result should look like
-    * Nostrocket projects MUST NOT *require* any upfront funding and MUST NOT *be capable* of retaining any capital (non-custodial, can't be evil)
+    * Subrockets MUST NOT *require* any upfront funding and MUST NOT *be capable* of retaining any capital (non-custodial, can't be evil)
-    * To remove any internal friction, Nostrocket projects must be radically fair to all participants regardless of how early or late they are
+    * To remove any internal friction, Subrockets must be radically fair to all participants regardless of how early or late they are
         * Nostrocket's rules and ideology must be as pristine and *credibly neutral* as possible
         * It's not possible to be as pristine and neutral as Bitcoin because Nostrocket is an organizational paradigm while Bitcoin is property, but Bitcoin is the standard to judge against.
-* The boundary conditions or limitations should be simple, explicit, clear, and graduated such that there's no overhead required to onboard new Participants into Nostrocket projects.
+* The boundary conditions or limitations should be simple, explicit, clear, and graduated such that there's no overhead required to onboard new Participants into Subrockets.
 * Amdahl's law can be restated as "the more you need consensus about what to build, the more inefficient you will be at building it".
-For Nostrocket projects to be the most efficient problem solvers and builders, they must require the least amount of consensus on what to build and how to build it.
+For Subrockets to be the most efficient problem solvers and builders, they must require the least amount of consensus on what to build and how to build it.

 * * *